 Instead of starving themselves, people who have bulimia nervosa (say: boo-lee-mee-uh nur-voh-suh) will binge and purge.
-That means they will binge (that is, eat a huge amount of food, like a tub of ice cream, then a big bag of chips, then a box of cookies in 2 hours or so), then purge (try to get rid of it by vomiting or taking laxatives and exercising a lot to burn the calories, usually in secret).
+That means they will binge (eating large amounts of food in a short period of time), then purge (try to get rid of it by vomiting or taking laxatives and exercising a lot to burn the calories, usually in secret).

 Kids who have bulimia might feel they can’t get control over what they eat or other things in their lives.
 Bingeing and purging can be a way for them to have some control.

 Kids sometimes develop bulimia when something new or stressful enters their life, like a move to a new town or a parents’ divorce.
 A child suffering from bulimia might be difficult to recognize as the might does not undergo the typical excessive weight loss associated with other eating disorders.

 Some of the symptoms that kids with bulimia might have include:

 making excuses to go to the bathroom immediately after meals